marcoshernanz/CalYo/README.md

+- [ ] Use custom sheet component for login sheet
 - [ ] More colors instead of opacity
-- [ ] Use custom sheet component for login sheet
-- [ ] Sign in text and button cropped
 - [ ] Streak at 0
 - [ ] Animate home macro summary
 - [ ] Spanish